This post has been updated with new links and fresh content.

-Now, just because it’s “simple, reliable, and based on growth” doesn’t mean percentage of ad spend is without flaw.
+Now, just because it’s “simple, reliable, and based on growth” doesn’t mean the percentage of ad spend model is without flaws.

-While many agencies trust the percentage of ad spend pricing models, there are a few hypotheticals that can make for some sticky situations with clients.
+While many agencies trust the percentage of ad spend pricing models, there are a few situations that can make for some sticky situations with clients.

-For example, charging based on a percentage of ad spend means that, if the agency wants to make more money, their primary goal is going to be to increase your monthly PPC budget.
+For example, charging based on a percentage of ad spend means that the agency’s most direct path to making more money is increasing your monthly PPC budget.
 They aren’t going to be as concerned with the ROI or ROAS of your campaigns as they are with the total spend.

 This can mean a lot of wasteful budget burn on your part if you aren’t careful.

-On the other hand, if the agency is managing and optimizing your account fine and – for whatever reason – the ad budget is accidentally paused or halted for part of a pay period, the question of the agency’s payment now becomes an issue.
-After all, they didn’t do anything wrong, shouldn’t they still be paid their fee?
+Here’s another hypothetical.
+If your agency is managing and optimizing your account well and the ad budget is paused or halted for any length of time, the agency’s fee becomes an issue.
+After all, they didn’t do anything wrong.
+Shouldn’t they still be paid their fee?